ACCEPTED HEALTH PLANS

 - Office procedures include Holters, Echocardiograms, Stress tests, and Vascular Ultrasounds.
 Patients should show up to procedures 5 minutes before their scheduled time.
 If patients show much much earlier, they will not be able to do the procedure earlier and have to wait until the previous patient completes their studies.
 If patients arrive more than 15 minutes after appointment time for a procedure, their procedure will be cancelled.
 There are no walk-ins for office procedures.
 Please set aside 1-1.5 hours from the time you arrive and register to completion of an echocardiogram, stress test, or vascular ultrasound.

 - Clinic Visits: Both new clinic visits and follow-up visits are scheduled on our appointment calendar at pre-determined time slots throughout the day.
 However, our open-door policy of allowing walk-ins and accommodating patients who urgently need to to be seen means than patients who have previously scheduled an appointment may not be able to immediately see the doctor upon arrival.
+The wait time for routinely scheduled visits can be 30 minute to 1.5 hours, depending on the volume of add-on patients.

 - Walk-ins and Urgent Visits: The wait time for walk-ins and urgent visits is generally 1-2 hours.
 If you have an emergent issue, we advise that you to go to the nearest hospital emergency room for arrival.